 - Saves target device specific changes that are made to the vDisk image.

 The drawbacks of using this cache option include:

 - The cache file is available so long as the file remains valid.
 Any changes made to the vDisk force the cache file to be marked invalid.
 For example, if the vDisk is set to Private Image Mode, all associated cache files are marked invalid.

 Cache files that are marked as invalid are not deleted.
-Periodically, these files should be manually deleted.
+Periodically, these files are manually deleted.

 Invalidating changes include: